 In light of the commercialism surrounding these holidays, some Spaniards jokingly call the holdiay Día de El Corte Inglés, a popular Spanish department store.
 See what else to expect when dating the Spanish.

 How to say ‘I love you’ in Spanish: Te amo or te quiero

 How to say ‘Happy Valentine’s Day’ in Spanish: Feliz Dia de San Valentin

-Wales make their Valentine’s Day celebrations unique by not commemorating St Valentine, but rather their own St Dwynwen, the Welsh patron saint of lovers, on 25 January.
-On this day, love cards are replaced with love ‘spoons’, coming from an old Welsh tradition where men would hand-carve elaborate wooden spoons for their lovers with meanings behind each carved symbol.
+Wales make their Valentine’s Day celebrations unique not by commemorating Saint Valentine, but rather their own Saint Dwynwen.
+Dwynwen is the Welsh patron saint of lovers; Wales celebrates this saint on 25 January.
+On this day, love spoons replace the cards; this comes from an old Welsh tradition where men would hand-carve elaborate wooden spoons for their lovers with meanings behind each carved symbol.